Pylons/pyramid/docs/narr/security.rst

 - A :term:`request` is generated when a user visits the application.

-- If an :term:`authorization policy` is in effect the application uses the request and it's :term:`root factory` to create a :ref:`resource tree
-  <the_resource_tree>` of :term:`contexts <context>`.
-The resource
-  tree maps contexts to URLs and within the contexts the application puts declarations which authorize access.

 - Based on the request, a :term:`context` resource is located through :term:`resource location`.
 A context is located differently depending on whether the application uses :term:`traversal` or :term:`URL dispatch`, but